 To join us, fill in the Junior Water Walkers form and add your class to the map!

 Colouring pages!
-Download these two colouring pages (illustrated by Joanne Robertson) and have your #JuniorWaterWalkers send them directly to Nokomis with a short letter or do as a class project!
+Download these two colouring pages (illustrated by Joanne Robertson) and have your #JuniorWaterWalkers share them!